My Competitive Nature

 Throughout my life, I have always been competitive.
 From sports to school to sidewalk sprints, anything where there was a clear winner and loser I have or will get around to it.
 I had the privilege of being born and raised around my 18 cousins on my father’s side and some on my mother’s side.
 I am the eldest in my immediate family, middle child of my cousins of 1990, and around the middle of the 18 cousins, so there was always some sort of competition going on between cousins.

 I have five main male cousins above me that influenced my competitive nature.
-I was always stacked up against another male cousin that was two years older than I that was not part of the main five.
+I was always stacked up against another male cousin that was two years older.
 We would wrestle, run, jump, whatever physical activity came to mind.
-The five main males all played football in junior high and high school and lifted weights.
+I started lifting weights when my older cousins started.
 By then I was going into junior high and wanted to be like them and lift and hang out with the older crowd.
 So when it came to preparing for sports, I looked to them for advice to be the best on my team and out of my cousins.

 Lately, I’ve noticed in myself the act of exerting alpha status.
 I do not intentionally try to size another male up but, I do feel my posture become more erect, my chest out more, my lats flexed, and my stomach tighter when I am in a large crowd.
 I have been told I come off as cocky and arrogant and I personally cannot drawn the line between that and confidence at times.
 To me, I have the thought of like me or not, I am who I am.